 This across-the-board housing market improvement is largely driven by Cyprus’ recovering economy.
 In 2015, the economy grew by 1.6%, after annual declines of 2.5% in 2014, 5.9% in 2013, and 2.4% in 2012, according to the International Monetary Fund (IMF).
 The economy is projected to expand by 1.6% this year, and by another 2% in 2017.

-This across-the-board decline is largely driven by two factors: Cyprus´ weak economy has hit local consumer demand, and the tightening of lending criteria.
 The Cyprus real estate market has historically been divided into the major urban centres of Nicosia, Limassol and Larnaca, primarily driven by local demand; and the seaside resort areas of Paphos and Famagusta, which are mostly driven by foreign demand.
-The economic decline of recent years affected both.
+The economic decline of recent years affected both areas.

-During the first five months of 2015, property sales to the domestic market rose by 6% y-o-y to 1,380 units.
-On the other hand, sales to the overseas market were up by a miniscule 0.2% to 504 units during the same period, based on figures from the Department of Lands & Surveys.
+In the first quarter of 2016, property sales in Cyprus rose by 24.5% to 1,367 units from a year earlier.
+Over the same period, property sales to the domestic market increased 26% to 1,069 units, and sales to the overseas market were up by 19.2% to 298 units during the same period, based on figures from the Department of Lands & Surveys.

 By major urban centres: